Office: MS 2031B

 Director: IU Center for Diabetes and Metabolic Diseases

 Professor: Pediatrics, Medicine, And Cellular & Integrative Physiology

 Grad program: Cellular and Integrative Physiology

 It is widely known now that the prevalence of diabetes has been rising to alarming rates in the United States.
 The American Diabetes Association reports that almost 21 million Americans (7% of the US population) have diabetes.
 The pathophysiology of diabetes is complex, but it is clear that defects at the level of the insulin-producing islets underlie the development of the disorder in nearly all forms of diabetes.
-Thus, my laboratory focuses on the regulation of gene transcription during pancreatic islet development, function, and survival.
-The projects in my laboratory fall into three main categories:
+Thus, the Mirmira laboratory focuses on the regulation of gene transcription during pancreatic islet development, function, and survival.
+The projects in his laboratory fall into four main categories:

-- bench and bedside testing of new inhibitors of the islet inflammatory intermediates (including 12-lipoxygenase, lisofylline, and eukaryotic translation initiation factor 5A)
+- Bench and bedside testing of new inhibitors of the islet inflammatory intermediates (including 12-lipoxygenase and polyamine biosynthesis)